 So how is it moms can read food labels, make sure food has a high nutritional value and get those greens on the plate?
 Fielding-Singh has an answer to this question.
 “Feeding and caring for children’s health is central to motherhood.
 Moms are continually judged — by themselves and society — by how they feed their families.”

 So it is really a matter of involvement.
 Dads think it is our role as mothers to be the ones in charge of the children’s nutritional needs.
-Many dads also believe mom is a more of a natural in the kitchen due to her maternal instincts which makes for a greater understanding of a child’s dietary needs.
+Many dads also believe mom is a more of a natural in the kitchen.
+They feel her maternal instincts which makes for a greater understanding of a child’s dietary needs.